rahulvenugopal/haveyoumetrahul/content/research/Hiring/index.en.md

 ### Open and Reproducible Science
 We are committed to transparency in our research.
 This means meticulous documentation, well-commented code, and sharing our methods and data.
 Good science is science that others can trust and build upon.
+Citations are supposed to reflect the reach of the work, but hacked in various ways!

 ### People and Science First
 Your well-being is a top priority.
 Science is hard, but it should also be fun.